JValtteri/gtycoon/README.md

 ## Game status - Current features

  - Sigleplayer vs one AI player is now possible.
- - Each player can have a maximum of 3 products in market.
+ - Each player can have a maximum of 4 products in market.
-   Exceding that number causes the oldest chip to be discarded
+   Exceding that number causes the oldest chip to be discarded or a chip of players choosing.
- - Market is modelled in a dumb way: Customers will buy a more expensive product, even if there is a cheaper and a much more powerfull competitor in themarket, just because the first chip is the most expensive in their budjet.
+ - ~~Market is modelled in a dumb way: Customers will buy a more~~ ~~expensive product, even if there is a cheaper and a much more~~ ~~powerfull competitor in the market, just because the first~~ ~~chip is the most expensive in their budjet.~~ (overhauled)
+ - Market is still modelled in a sub-optimal way and some customers will buy an objectivelly "worse product" over a same priced competitor.
  - Simple "Headlines" for chip announcements (buggy)
  - Single line of architecture research
  - Node research